Yarostza/FlixApp/README.md

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes
-I accidnetly pulled without comitting first!
+- I accidnetly pulled without comitting first!
 So I had to remake the app from scratch.
 This was a good life lesson.
+- I added in auto layout, and purposely didn't let the table view expand to include all text.